Ammo Review: Federal American Eagle .223 FMJ

-Although the grain weight and cartridge appearance is the same as older American Eagle FMJ I had, in the black box with white print, the packaging on this one was quite different.
-The background is olive drab and “223 REM.”
-Is printed on the side in military stencil font.
+Although the grain weight and cartridge appearance are the same as older American Eagle FMJ I had, the packaging on this one was quite different.
+The background is olive drab and “223 REM” is printed on the side in military stencil font.

 I settled in behind my AR, an outstanding piece of equipment by Battle Rifle Company, topped by a Lucid L7 scope.
 Both have been previously reviewed on this website.
 The IPSC-type 200-yard target looked big as a Volkswagen with the scope at 3x power.
 Pinnnnng.
 That was too easy.